Daru-san/Studyx/README.md

 Right now we are at a very early alpha planning phase, I hope to expand as time goes on though.
-I am really new to android app development, so this will definitely be a challenge.
+I am really new to android app development and flutter, so  this will definitely be a challenge.
 I can't wait!

 ## Planned features